-Setting up support at University can take time so if you hold an offer to study at Leeds you can engage early with us in Disability Services to identify support and adjustments you may require if you come to study here.
+Setting up support at University can take time.
+If you have an offer to study at Leeds, get in touch with our Disability Services early so we can work with you to identify support and adjustments you need.

 Essential steps to setting up your support